-- If possible, use the publisher's style file.
-Please use also manuscript samples. - Use only standard fonts: 10-point Times New Roman for text, Symbol for Greek symbols, MathematicalPi2 for handwritten and gothic symbols. - Use tab stops or other commands for indents, not the space bar. - Do not end a line by pressing Enter unless this is the end of a paragraph. - Make full use of your text editor functions: creation of footnotes, enabling and disabling automatic hyphenation, list formatting, indents, etc. Do not use field functions. - Use the table function, not spreadsheets, to make tables.
+- When preparing manuscripts, we suggest that you use manuscript samples that meet publisher's requirements. - Use only standard fonts: 10-point Times New Roman for text, Symbol for Greek symbols, MathematicalPi2 for handwritten and gothic symbols. - Use tab stops or other commands for indents, not the space bar. - Do not end a line by pressing Enter unless this is the end of a paragraph. - Make full use of your text editor functions: creation of footnotes, enabling and disabling automatic hyphenation, list formatting, indents, etc. Do not use field functions. - Use the table function, not spreadsheets, to make tables.
 Avoid creating tables by hand using multiple spaces or tabs and containing no cells. - Use the International System of Units (SI) for physical quantities and units of measure, and IUPAC nomenclature for chemical compounds. - Use periods rather than commas in decimals (correct: 0.25, incorrect: 0,25). - Symbols , ', ±, single Greek letters, single italic or boldface characters, single variables or variables with either superscript or subscript letters, unites of measure, numbers, and simple mathematical or chemical formulas (e.g., $a^2 + b^2 = c^2$; H_2SO_4) should be typeset as text rather than embedded objects.
 Do not use Equation, MathType or other tools. - Dates should be rendered in the following format: January 27, 2014. - There should not be periods after manuscript title, list of authors, affiliations, keywords, section headings and subheadings, table titles and most of the units of measure.